anondo1969/deep-speech-vis/README.md

-2. Change the required parameters in 'deep_speech_vis/deep_speech_vis_configuration.cfg' file according to your choice
+2. Change the required parameters in 'deep_speech_vis/deep_speech_vis_configuration.cfg' file according to your choice.

 3. Select required operations in 'deep_speech_vis/deep_speech_vis.py' file by selecting 'True' or 'False'.

-4. Run the 'deep_speech_vis/deep_speech_vis.py' file
+4. Run the 'deep_speech_vis/deep_speech_vis.py' file.

 5. See results in 'your-exp-dir/NN_train_dir/logdir/accuracy_log' file
    and
-   'your-exp-dir/decode_dir/kaldi_decode/scoring/best_wer' file
+   'your-exp-dir/decode_dir/kaldi_decode/scoring/best_wer' file.

 6. Some important information can be found in print information if you run the 'deep_speech_vis/deep_speech_vis.py' file with a saving log.